• Lineup

 elb432-1-1

-Earlier this year, HIIIT released SIIIX Vol. 2 on resident Brussels label Maloca Records, the second installment in an ongoing series of sonic dialogues between HIIIT and boundary-pushing electronic artists.
-Once again, the ensemble opened up its extensive collection of percussion instruments, offering a dynamic sample bank to a hand-picked group of rhythmically focused producers including 3Phaz, Zoë Mc Pherson, and Rrose.
+Earlier this year, HIIIT released SIIIX Vol. 2 on Brussels label Maloca Records, continuing its series of sonic dialogues with boundary-pushing electronic artists.
+The ensemble once again opened its vast percussion library, creating a dynamic sample bank for producers like 3Phaz, Zoë Mc Pherson, and Rrose.

-To celebrate the release, Maloca brings the project to life at Abrupt Festival with a special performance on Bozar’s Terarken stage.
-Four of HIIIT’s musicians will team up with Rrose and upsammy for an exclusive collaborative live set: an adventurous ritual of hypnotising rhythms and organic soundscapes that blurs the lines between electronic and acoustic music.
+To mark the release, Maloca brings the project to Abrupt Festival with a special performance on Bozar’s Terarken stage.
+Four HIIIT musicians join Rrose and upsammy for an exclusive live set—an adventurous ritual of hypnotic rhythms and organic soundscapes that dissolves the line between electronic and acoustic music.

 • Niels Orens live A/V